Summary:

 - The fix isn’t always about “turning off the VPN.”
 Often, you need to align your region, network settings, and app data with the lottery operator’s expectations.

-Statistical context why this matters The ultimate guide to using snapchat web with a vpn
+Statistical context why this matters

 - Geo-restriction enforcement is a cornerstone of many gambling and lottery apps, driven by licensing agreements and local gambling laws.
 In practice, many apps actively detect and block non-local traffic to protect local compliance.